Need Help Understanding the Opportunity Zones Eligibility? (Updated)

 - We have received questions on this regarding whether a tract has to meet the 125 percent threshold for all contiguous Low-Income Communities.
 Our understanding of the guidance provided by the IRS on February 8, 2018 is that it need only satisfy this requirement for at least one contiguous Low-Income Community.

-The criteria for inclusion here are much simpler, as seen here in this decision tree.
+The criteria for inclusion here are much simpler, as seen in this decision tree diagram.

 *MFI = Median Family Income

-In addition, our understanding of contiguity for this program is that tracts must have a shared border with a length greater than zero in order to be considered contiguous.
-Tracts that touch only at a single point would not qualify as contiguous.
-In formal terms (for those of creating their own models in GIS) this constitutes a rook’s case contiguity as opposed to queen’s case contiguity.
+In addition, as of the CDFI Fund's February 27 update, it is our understanding that tracts must only touch at a single point to be considered contiguous – in formal terms (for those of creating their own models in GIS) this constitutes a “queen’s case” contiguity as opposed to merely a “rook’s case” contiguity.

 Putting it All Together: An Example